Jyostnavya/dockerrepo/README.md

 docker run -p 5000:5000 in28min/hello-world-nodejs:0.0.1.RELEASE

 *NOTE*
 Once you have a docker image, it doesnot matter whether it is image of python or java or nodejs application, you can run it in the same way

+DETACHED MODE AND LOGS

+Launch up the container in detached mode ---> docker run -d -p 5000:5000 in28min/hello-world-nodejs:0.0.1.RELEASE

+command to check the logs --> docker logs container_id

+command to follow the logs with specific application  --> docker logs -f container_id

+DOCKER IMAGES AND CONTAINERS

+docker images //displays the list of images

+docker container ls //displays the list of running containers

+docker container ls -a //displays the list of all containers including the exited containers

+docker container stop container_id // stops the container

+** UNDERSTANDING DOCKER POPULARITY -- TOP 3 REASONS **

+1. Standardized Application Packaging - Same packaging for all types of application either java or python or JavaScript, you would build the docker image

+2. Multi Platform Support - Once the docker engine is installed, we can run the created docker images anywhere either on Local machines, data center, Cloud - AWS, Azure, GCP

+3. Light-weight Support - Containers are light- weight as compared to VM's, Isolate from one another